 Partner Report on Support to Statistics

-The Partner Report on Support to Statistics (PRESS) is one of PARIS21's flagship publications.
+The Partner Report on Support to Statistics (PRESS) is one of PARIS21's primary publications.
 It presents data on technical and financial support to statistical development worldwide and is thus a valuable tool for collaboration.
 The report also analyses trends in aid for statistics in developing and emerging economies and advocates for an increase in funding for statistics to boost the chances of achieving the Sustainable Development Goals (SDGs).

 PRESS 2018: Re-thinking funding modalities for data and financing will be key to attract new resources